Home Risperdal Lawsuits and Settlements

 • BBB A+ Rating Logo

-Men, boys and their families are suing Johnson & Johnson and several of its affiliates, alleging Risperdal use caused gynecomastia, or enlargement of male breasts that can require surgery to correct.
-To date, thousands of lawsuits have been filed across the country.
+Men, boys and their families sued Johnson & Johnson and several of its affiliates, alleging Risperdal use caused gynecomastia, or enlargement of male breasts that can require surgery to correct.

 The drug is prescribed for the treatment of various mental illnesses, including schizophrenia, acute manic or mixed episodes associated with bipolar I disorder, and irritability associated with autism and related conditions.